saskiad/swdb_2023/code/swdb_saskia/databook/visual-behavior/VBO-Dataset.md

 Note that this represents a multi-plane imaging dataset.
 For single-plane imaging, there will only be one plane (one `ophys_experiment`), corresponding to one row of this diagram .

-### Now let's look at each of these tables in more detail to learn more about what is in the dataset.
+## Let's look at each of these tables in more detail to learn more about what is in the dataset.

 # Behavior Sessions Table